Skip to main content

 Social media: some do’s and dont's

 Everyone uses the internet and social media to stay in touch and even more so when families are separated.
 This advice is to help you as a sponsor to protect the privacy and dignity of the person or people from Ukraine you are hosting.
 The good intentions of people can sometimes be taken advantage of by those less scrupulous.
-A rule of thumb would be to ask yourself if you would be happy to have images and information shared about you or your family/children on a public network, with or without consent.
+A sensible approach would be to ask yourself if you would be happy to have images and information shared about you or your family/children on a public network, with or without consent.
 Remember that children are unable to give ‘informed consent’.

 As a sponsor, there are a range of simple things you can do to help secure privacy: